Thursday, February 25, 2010

 THE WOLFMAN (2010)

-Ben Talbot (Simon Merrells) has disappeared.
-His brother, Lawrence (the utterly British Benicio Del Toro) has been contacted by Ben's fiancé, Gwen (Emily Blunt) to return to Talbot Hall.
-When he does and is reunited with his father, Sir John Talbot (Anthony Hopkins), it is too late: Ben's body has been found, violently mauled.
-The Gypsies nearby are held to blame, and a group of vigilantes come to take matters into their own hands.
-Luckily (or unluckily) we find out that they are not responsible, and Lawrence falls victim to a wolf.
+When he returns and is reunited with his father Sir John Talbot (Anthony Hopkins), it is too late.
+Ben's body has been found, violently mauled.
+A nearby Gypsy community is blamed.
+A group of vigilantes come to take matters into their own hands.
+Unfortunately for Lawrence, the Gypsies were not involved.
+There is a more supernatural cause of the chaos.
+Now Lawrence is the newest victim to the danger lurking about Talbot Hall.
 Inspector Abberline (Hugo Weaving) is investigating the rash of violent attacks, and comes to a shocking realization.
 Now, with a full moon, Lawrence himself turns into The Wolfman, and must confront the evil within him as well as a dark family secret.

 While watching The Wolfman, I found myself in the odd position of enjoying it far more than I should have.
 The film goes to great lengths to capture the dark, Gothic mood it requires, and it did it well thanks to the work of cinematographer Shelley Johnson and the music of Danny Elfman (who has been hit and miss for me, here a hit).
 Overall, it has the look and mood of a dark, mysterious English moors.
 I also enjoyed the fact that The Wolfman didn't fall into the temptation of using massive amounts of Computer-Generated Imagery to capture the creature's transformation and attacks.
 In certain ways, it was almost retro.
 This has to be the stamp of legendary make-up master Rick Baker (who curiously won the inaugural Best Make-Up Oscar for another variation on the theme of lycanthropy, An American Werewolf in London).
 That is one of its pluses: that you didn't get the sense that it was ALL done by computers.